Natalism and fertility

 France invented the birthrate decline in the 1700s (Blanc and Wacziarg 2019; Spolaore and Wacziarg 2019).
 Interesting commentary:

-Gideon Lewis-Kraus, The End of Children (goes very deep on the Korean experience)
+Gideon Lewis-Kraus, The End of Children (goes very deep into the Korean experience)

 “Maybe the low fertility rate here is because people are smart.
 The risk-free asset in a diversified portfolio is zero kid.”